ThePricer Media

 In contrast, modern arcade machines incorporate the latest technology, offering high-definition graphics, immersive sound systems, and cutting-edge gameplay experiences.

 These machines can be single-game or multi-game setups, allowing players to enjoy a wide variety of titles.
-Prices for new, commercial-grade arcade machines can start around $3,000 and can easily exceed $10,000 for top-of-the-line models with advanced features.
+Prices for new, commercial-grade arcade machines can start around $3,000 (about $1,200 in 1990 money) and can easily exceed $10,000 for top-of-the-line models with advanced features.

 New vs. Used Arcade Cabinets